TheWPCrowd/the-wp-crowd-theme/README.md

-# the-wp-crowd-theme
+# The WP Crowd
-theme for www.thewpcrowd.com
+* Theme for www.thewpcrowd.com - a WordPress collective